9 Best CCW Gun in 2024 + Buyers Guide

 Sure, it’s larger and thus not as easy to conceal, however, carrying a ‘compact’ firearm isn’t that difficult with the right combination of holster and belt.
 The CZ P10C is a large handgun slightly smaller than a full-size pistol that I believe is one of the best on the market.
 The Glock 19 long ruled this seat, but I feel as though Glock has fallen behind lately.

-The P10C is one of the few guns that features a slide lock that’s not easily pinned down with a thumb’s forward grip, and it comes with iron sights with three luminescent dots for quick and intuitive aiming.
-It just does everything the Glock 19 can do, but a bit better.
+The P10C stands out with a slide lock that’s not easily pinned by a forward thumb grip, and it has iron sights with three luminescent dots for easy aiming.
+It performs like the Glock 19, but even better.

-Basically, when it comes down to it, this slightly larger gun gives you better control, and comes with some premium features.
-Just remember to account for the size; it won’t be as slim as the P365 and is even larger than the H&K VP9sk.
+Basically, this slightly bigger gun offers superior control and boasts premium features.
+But keep in mind, it’s not as compact as the P365 and is even larger than the H&K VP9sk.

 CZ P10C Pros and Cons